 Fi McMillan, Special Counsel, Anderson Lloyd

-Allanah is a lawyer at Morgan Coakle, where she is a member of the litigation team.
-While she primarily practises in employment law, Allanah also works in the areas of family law and general civil litigation.
+Allanah is an employed barrister working with Roddie Sim, currently specialising in criminal and family law.
+Allanah has extensive experience working in employment law, having previously worked in the litigation team at Morgan Coakle where she practised primarily in employment, family law and civil litigation.
 Before joining Morgan Coakle, Allanah gained valuable experience at the boutique employment, immigration and health and safety law firm Jennifer Mills & Associates.
-She has also worked as a Prosecutor with the New Zealand Police, where she appeared in court regularly.
-During her time as a lawyer, Allanah has acted for individuals, small and medium-sized businesses, as well as large corporates across a variety of industries, providing expert guidance on a broad range of employment law matters.
-Allanah is particularly passionate about advocacy and dispute resolution, and she is dedicated to offering practical, cost-effective advice and solutions that are tailored to the specific needs of each client.
+She has also worked as a Prosecutor with the New Zealand Police.
+Allanah has provided employment advice and assistance to individuals, small and medium-sized businesses, as well as large corporates across a variety of industries, providing expert guidance on a broad range of employment law matters.
+Allanah is particularly passionate about advocacy and dispute resolution, and is dedicated to offering practical, cost-effective advice and solutions that are tailored to the specific needs and situation of each client.
+Allanah also regularly provides commentary and updates on employment matters and continues to do so, in addition to family and criminal law.

 Michelle Melville-Smith, Psychologist/Clinic Coordinator/ Deputy Head of Training NZ, Triple P New Zealand